mmyros/mmyros.github.io/github_io/intro.md

 Let's unpack that.
 ## Research goals at NIH
 ### Inter-region communication
-This is a hard question.
-One would need so, so many neurons recorded simultaneously from many regions in order to start to believe the analysis.
+How do brain regions communicate?
+Is that even a relevant question?
+Is the brain modular at all?
+One would need so, so many neurons recorded simultaneously from many regions in order to start to believe any analysis.
 Local field potentials are easier, but observing them passively is useless to this end.
 Therefore, perturbation is essential.
 I perturb distal parts of neurons, but not the cell bodies.
 To this end, I inject virus carrying code for light-sensitive proteins in ventral hippocampus, wait for it to travel to prefrontal cortex, and shine the laser there.
 In a second brain surgery, I implant recording leads in both brain regions.